 The C-Pen has an integrated Collins English Dictionary [30th Anniversary Tenth Edition] dictionary.
 There is a 4th Edition Spanish dictionary [Larousse], a French Dictionary [Cordial] built- in and now includes the Oxford Primary Dictionary [OPD].
 The Oxford dictionary accommodates younger students or users who require clear definitions and is an empowering and inclusive addition to this exciting product.
 This new dictionary assists adults who need more accessible meanings of words.

 The ReaderPen display text in three lines in bright blue text on a black background.
 Users can adjust the brightness at any time to suit the user’s environment, visual, or cognitive needs.
+Features

 The ReaderPen has some features that other pens do not offer.
 It has a bright clear OLED display using light blue on a black background that provides excellent readability and contrast.
 It displays in a resolution of 256 x 64 pixels.
 The small monochrome interface has its own menu.

 It is navigated using the physical buttons next to the small screen.
 The Menu button displays first.
 It calls up the context menu on the display that is next to the Power On/Off and Back Button, (i.e. that powers the device and, when in a sub-section of the menu, it returns the user to the previous options).
 Underneath these two buttons, there is a larger round button (the OK switch), surrounded by a circular controller (Up, Down, Left and Right).
 When the user is in the Dictionary sub-section, they press either the left or right for 1-second to return to the previous scan.
 It is limited to the recent 100 scans.
 Also, the C-Pen Reader Pen has a microphone and a speaker, as well as a scan trigger, and a transparent scanning window positioned at the tip of the device.